 Alzheimer’s Disease is the most common form of dementia, with no known cure.
-Alzheimer's robs sufferers of normal cognitive functioning and memory.
-For those with family members suffering from Alzheimer’s, there is no better course of action advisable than treatment and care by professional Alzheimer's care providers in up-to-date facilities and an excellent environment, like that provided by homes listed below.
-Home care for Alzheimer's sufferers in Hamilton For Hamilton seniors in the early stages of Alzheimer’s, home care is a reas onable option, as long as it is only a supplement to round -the-clock attention from family members.
+It robs sufferers of normal cognitive functioning and memory.
+For those with family members suffering from Alzheimer’s, there is no better course of action advisable than treatment and care by professional Alzheimer's care providers in up-to-date facilities and an excellent environment, like that provided by homes.

 The Village of Wentworth Heights is a full-service retirement living community offering retirement apartments, full-service suites, assisted living and memory care.